cosmos/ibc/papers/2020-05/src/channels.md

 Host state machines MAY utilise the version data to indicate supported IBC/APP protocols, agree on packet encoding formats, or negotiate other channel-related metadata related to custom logic on top of IBC.

-Host state machines MAY also safely ignore the version data or specify an empty string.
+Host state machines may also safely ignore the version data or specify an empty string.

 #### Closing handshake